frconor-ebook/meditations/_posts/2025-04-06-sincerity-love-for-truth.md

 We are told in the Gospel of today, "Behold, a true Israelite, in whom there is no guile" (John 1:47).

+We are told in the Gospel of today, "Behold, a true Israelite, in whom there is no guile" (John 1:47).

 It\'s not often that Our Lord compliments any of the apostles.
 On this occasion, He does so, and He shows us the great esteem He had for that clarity, that transparency, that simplicity that there was in Nathanael---Nathanael who is Bartholomew.

 Our Lord loved truth.
 God is truth.
 One of the things that He wants us to love in our life is the truth---first and foremost, the truth about ourselves, the truth about ideas, the truth that is reflected in various things.
 We could ask Our Lord for that grace to grow in our love for the truth, and that we might manifest that truth in all sorts of ways.